~ Olivada ~

 1/2 teaspoon freshly ground black pepper

 Combine all of the ingredients together in a bowl of a food processor.
 Pulse to finely chop to desired consistency.
 Do not over process or the olivada will become a paste.
 Transfer to a glass jar or container with a lid.
-Refrigerate 1-2 hours to let the flavors develop.
+Refrigerate 1 to 2 hours to let the flavors develop.
 The olivada will keep in the refrigerator for up to 5 days.
 (The flavors will diminish over time.)